History of Derek Carr in Timeline

 2022: Loss of Starting Job

-Following a 2022 season below expectations, Derek Carr lost his starting job with the Raiders and agreed to be released.
+Following a 2022 season below expectations, Derek Carr lost his starting job with the Raiders.

-In 2022, Derek Carr made his first career playoff start against the Bengals, throwing for 310 yards and a touchdown but also losing a fumble and throwing a game-losing interception.
-He was later ranked 65th on the NFL Top 100 Players of 2022.
+In 2022, Derek Carr made his first career playoff start against the Bengals, throwing for 310 yards and a touchdown, but also throwing a game-losing interception.

-On January 31, 2023, Derek Carr was announced as a replacement for Joe Burrow in the 2023 Pro Bowl.
+On January 31, 2023, Derek Carr was selected to replace Joe Burrow in the Pro Bowl.

-On March 6, 2023, Derek Carr signed a four-year contract with the New Orleans Saints, reuniting with former 2014 Raiders head coach Dennis Allen.
+On March 6, 2023, Derek Carr signed a four-year contract with the Saints for $150 million, reuniting with former Raiders head coach Dennis Allen from 2014.